zivolution921/airbnb-cli-gem/NOTES.md

 - A command line interface to analyze data and draw insights on the rental market for airbnb in NYC

+executable in the bin
 user types airbnb-nyc

-show list of apartments including:
-1. Listing Name
-2. Price
-3. Room Type
-4. Reviews
-5. Location

-1. When my program starts, go to airbnb nyc and get all the data
+1. When my program starts, go to airbnb-nyc and get all the data

   bin/airbnb-nyc
     CLI.new.call